How Much Does a Standby Generator Cost to Install?

 Costs for typical 20kW generators (with ATS) vary from just under $6,000 for a Cummins Generator. .

 The Cummins RS20A Home Standby Generator is growing in popularity with homeowners for good reason.
-It happens to be the quietest air-cooled generator on the market and Cummins has been awarded "Brand Leader" recognition from Builder magazine.
+It also happens to be the quietest air-cooled generator on the market.

 Installation costs can vary widely.
 The lowest cost installation can be obtained when the generator is positioned at or near the home's gas meter and the electric meter is also located on the same side of the house as the gas meter.
 Installation costs will range higher when the generator is located away from the gas meter and when the two meters are on opposite sides of the home..

 The Cummins RS20A air-cooled generator is the generator of choice in many installations.
-Use it as a managed whole house solution for modest sized homes under 2,000 square feet (with gas heat and hot water).
-Or use the same generator to cover Just the Essentials for larger homes.
+Use it as a Whole House solution for modest sized homes under 2,000 square feet (with gas heat and hot water).
+Or use the same generator as a Managed Whole House solution for homes up to 3,000 square feet.
+Larger homes should use the RS20A to cover Just the Essentials with all essential circuits relocated to one of your Main Breaker Panels..

 Avoid making this mistake ...